 (Consult with your department advisor to determine if you are eligible for a one semester FATE Delay Permit)

 You can verify your FATE status by checking the bottom of your unofficial transcript under milestones in MyWCU.

 If at any time your cumulative GPA falls below 2.8, Formal Admission to Teacher Education will be removed from your record and you will be denied access to designated advanced professional education courses.

-Please contact your program coordinator.
-The policy is under revision; therefore, it is very important to meet with with your program coordinator to determine requirements .
+Please contact your program coordinator and make an appointment.
+It is very important to meet with with your program coordinator to determine requirements.